mkuehne-git/necklace-splitting/README.md

 ## Special cases
 ### All Jewels assigned to one Thief
 The sphere can be divided into eight octants.
-Two of them assign all jewels to one of the two thiefs.
-The following image shows the sphere where these un-interesting octants have been removed.
+Two of them assign all jewels to only one of the two thiefs.
+The following image shows the sphere, where those less interesting octants have been removed.
 ![necklace-octants-removed](./src/images/necklace-octants.png)
 ### Only one Jewel available
-In the case of only one jewels a fair split is only possible if continous splits are allowed.
+In the case where the necklace contains only a single jewel, a fair split is only possible if continous splits are allowed.
 A fair split requires the line segments (x², y², z²) being equally distributed between the thiefs.
 ![necklace-line-segements](./src/images/necklace-line-segments.png)

 The blue band indicates these areas.

-A similar scenario exists if the number of jewels is increased and the jewel types are randomly distributed (noise).
+A similar scenario exists if the number of jewels is increased to infinity and the jewel types are randomly distributed (noise).

 # Getting started

 ## Online